maelh/radio-frequency-prototype-boards/NanoVNA-Usage.md

 ### Tips

 - Select the right mode/chip
   - If you updated the firmware, several config settings might have been changed, which is noticeable in excessive spurs/unsteadiness of the graphs.
-Be sure to check the menu `CONFIG>EXPERT SETTINGS>MORE>MODE` and select the right model (newer NanoVNAs usually use MS5351, but after a firmware update mode is reset to the default, Si5351, which will show as excessive spurs in the output).
+Be sure to check the menu `CONFIG>EXPERT SETTINGS>MORE>MODE` and select the right model.
+Newer NanoVNAs usually use MS5351, but after a firmware update mode is reset to the default, Si5351, which will show as excessive spurs in the output.